liviux/Kubernetes-on-Raspberry-Pi-kubeadm-and-GitOps-Guide/README.md

 # Kubernetes Cluster on Raspberry Pi 4: Bare Metal GitOps Guide

-TL;DR: This guide details the step-by-step process to deploy a production-grade Kubernetes cluster on Raspberry Pi 4 hardware using Ansible for infrastructure provisioning and ArgoCD for GitOps-based application management.
-And a ton of modern cloud-native tools along it.
+TL;DR: This guide walks you through deploying a production-grade Kubernetes cluster on Raspberry Pi 4 hardware.
+It uses Ansible for infrastructure provisioning and ArgoCD for GitOps-based management, plus a ton of modern cloud-native tools.
-Just notices Github trunkates the readme if it's too long, so there's a TODO idem to split it or to use another documentation format.
-For now you can open the READMe file separately to see the full content.
+Note: GitHub truncates long READMEs, so there's a TODO to split it or use another format.
+For now, open the README file separately to see the full content.

 ## Table of Contents
 1. [Introduction and Scope](#1-introduction-and-scope)